Busy beaver

-An nth busy beaver, BB-n or simply "busy beaver" is a Turing machine that wins the n-state Busy Beaver Game.
-That is, it attains the largest number of 1s among all other possible n-state competing Turing Machines.
-The BB-2 Turing machine, for instance, achieves four 1s in six steps.
+An n-th busy beaver, BB-n or simply "busy beaver" is a Turing machine that wins the n-state busy beaver game.
+Depending on definition, it either attains the highest score (denoted by Σ(n)), or runs for the longest time (S(n)), among all other possible n-state competing Turing machines.

-Determining whether an arbitrary Turing machine is a busy beaver is undecidable.
+Deciding the running time or score of the nth busy beaver is noncomputable.
+In fact, both the functions Σ(n) and S(n) eventually become larger than any computable function.
 This has implications in computability theory, the halting problem, and complexity theory.
-The concept was first introduced by Tibor Radó in his 1962 paper, "On Non-Computable Functions".
+The concept of a busy beaver was first introduced by Tibor Radó in his 1962 paper, "On Non-Computable Functions".